 About "The Old Man in the Bag and Other True Stores of Good Intentions":

-“The Old Man in the Bag and Other True Stories of Good Intentions” is a memoir written as a series of short stories tied together with 12 original letters and 80 old B&W photographs.
-The stories are about a number of life changing incidents that took place during the three years Ted and his wife, Helen, lived in a grass hut in a very remote part of Ethiopia 45 years ago while he was “avoiding” the Vietnam War.
-The area remains little changed today.
+“The Old Man in the Bag and Other True Stories of Good Intentions” is a memoir written as a series of short stories tied together with parts of 12 original letters and 80 old B&W photographs.
+The stories are about a number of minor (life changing) incidents that took place during the three years Ted and his wife, Helen, lived in a grass hut in a very remote part of Ethiopia 50 years ago while he was “avoiding” the Vietnam War.

 Back then, Haile Selasie was still alive and in power, but he was an old man blind to the corruption around him.
 Although still revered by many, some were beginning to question his absolute authority.
 It was the beginning of student strikes, beatings and disappearances.